Skip to main content

 Description

-CVE-2026-0680 is a stored Cross-Site Scripting (XSS) vulnerability in the Real Post Slider Lite WordPress plugin affecting all versions up to 2.
-4. It allows authenticated administrators on multi-site WordPress installations with unfiltered_html disabled to inject malicious scripts via plugin settings.
-These scripts execute whenever a user accesses the compromised page, potentially leading to session hijacking or privilege escalation.
-The vulnerability has a CVSS score of 4.
-4 (medium severity) and requires high privileges and no user interaction to exploit.
-No known public exploits exist yet.
-European organizations using multi-site WordPress setups with this plugin should prioritize patching or mitigating this risk to prevent targeted attacks.
-Countries with high WordPress adoption and significant multi-site usage are most at risk.
+CVE-2026-0680 is a stored cross-site scripting (XSS) vulnerability in the Real Post Slider Lite WordPress plugin (all versions up to 2.
+4).
+It allows authenticated administrators on multisite WordPress installations with unfiltered_html disabled to inject malicious scripts via plugin settings.
+These scripts execute when users access affected pages, potentially compromising confidentiality and integrity.
+The vulnerability has a medium CVSS score of 4.
+4, reflecting the need for administrator privileges and high attack complexity.
+No known exploits are currently in the wild.
+European organizations using multisite WordPress setups with this plugin should prioritize patching or mitigating this risk.
+Countries with high WordPress adoption and significant multisite usage, such as Germany, the UK, and France, are most likely affected.
+Mitigation includes restricting administrator access, enabling strict input sanitization, and monitoring multisite environments closely.

 AI-Powered Analysis